sairuscx/LAN-IONIC/README.md

-replace your src folder with this folder -xy
+replace the src folder with this folder -xy